ponylang/contributors/infrastructure.md

 Access is via individual accounts which can then be granted various levels of access.
 There's a "ponylang" account that can be used for some administrative tasks.
 Information for the ponylang account is stored in 1Password.

-## CirrusCI

-[CirrusCI](https://cirrus-ci.com/) is a CI service.
-We use it on some projects to provide CI services on FreeBSD.
-Its primary usage is on the [pony compiler](https://github.com/ponylang/ponyc) for building, testing, and releasing ponyc.

-Building ponyc involves building LLVM which is a resource intensive process.
-GitHub actions do not provide an environment where LLVM can be built in a timely fashion.
-CirrusCI allows us to provision machines with 8 CPUs and 24 gigs of RAM for building LLVM.

-Access to CirrusCI is via your GitHub account.

 ## DockerHub

 All our docker images that are used across various CI and release jobs are stored on DockerHub.